canyongbs/advisingapp/.cleanup-tasks/2026_08_14_ai_thread_auto_naming_feature.md

 ## Additional Cleanup

-- In `BaseOpenAiService::sendMessage()`, delete the entire inner try/catch block inside the outer `finally` that names the thread when `AiThreadAutoNamingFeature` is inactive.
-Thread naming is now handled by `GenerateAiThreadName`, dispatched from `SendAdvisorMessage` after three exchanges.
+- In `BaseOpenAiService::sendNewMessage()`, delete the entire inner try/catch block inside the outer `finally` that names the thread when `AiThreadAutoNamingFeature` is inactive.
 - In `TestAiService::sendMessage()`, delete the `if` block that fakes a thread name when `AiThreadAutoNamingFeature` is inactive, for the same reason.